zold-io/blog.zold.io/_posts/2018/12/2018-12-27-masters-and-edges.md

 which are not masters (and they are obviously in majority) we call "edges."
 Thus, if only edges are returning the wallet, it can not be trusted.

-This feature seriosly increases trust in the entire system.
+This feature seriously increases trust in the entire system.

 I believe, we will need more master nodes in the future, when the amount of wallets and transactions will grow.